cloudevents/spec/discovery.md

 The CloudEvent `source` attribute is a potential cause of high fanout.
 For example consider a blob storage system where each directory constitutes a distinct `source` attribute value.
-For this reason, `source` is not the starting point for discovery, but an attribute that can be used when creating subscriptions.
-A producer is free to show different possible source values to different users in their system.
+For this reason, `source` is not part of the discovery system.

-There are use cases where the Discovery API is served as a collection of other producers.
-These take two forms:

-1. Aggregator
-2. Events Broker

-In the aggregator case, discovery is a combined set of producers for where the discovery is passed through largely unmodified and subscriber URIs are generally absolute (back to the producer).

-In the events broker use case, it is allowable to modify the output of discovery and subscription URIs will be relative to the broker itself.

 ## Notations and Terminology